AshStorm17/Telemetry/README.md

 - **Memory Usage**: Device memory utilization percentage
 - **Error Rate**: Network errors per second

-## 🔄 Adapting for Your Project

-This dashboard was designed for CS331 Computer Networks project on Network Telemetry Frameworks.
-To adapt it for your specific requirements:

-1. **Modify data collection**: Update the telemetry collector to gather data relevant to your network infrastructure
-2. **Extend metrics**: Add additional metrics specific to your monitoring needs
-3. **Customize visualization**: Modify the charts and dashboard layout to highlight the most important data for your use case

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.